Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **object**: a thing encapsulating data (in "instance fields") and behavior (in "methods")
   * `this` -- the syntax to access **Instance fields**
   * `class`: The definition of the data and/or behavior of its instances.
-  * `new`: Creates an object of the specified class.
+  * `new`: Creates an object of the specified class. `new` can only be called on non-abstract classes.
+It cannot be called on abstract classes or interfaces themselves.
   * **constructor**: A method which runs when an object is created and sets its initial state.
   * `static`: Data and behavior (i.e. fields and methods) encapsulated by the class itself, rather than any particular instance. **Usually** a code smell. `System.in` and `System.out` are static fields of `System`.
 Static methods cannot access `this`.
 * **Type**: what data may be stored in a variable or parameter.
 May be a primitive type, a `class`, or `interface`.